Generous, Prolific, “Loco” – Stencil Artist Michael Roman Dies at 60

 Three months ago, Roman was out to see a movie with his partner of six years, Kate Rosenberger, when he suddenly began heaving and panting heavily.

 The movie date ended with a three-week hospital stay for Roman, said Rosenberger.
-It was then that doctors discovered lesions on his brain and that two of his heart valves had stopped functioning, and that a “massive tumor” had taken hold of his right kidney, she said.
+It was then that doctors discovered lesions on his brain, that two of his heart valves had stopped functioning, and that a “massive tumor” had taken hold of his right kidney, she said.

-Roman, who was also suffering from Hepatitis B and diabetes, was told that liquid had accumulated in his heart, which would have complicated a life-saving open-heart surgery which he would unlikely survive.
+Roman, who was also suffering from Hepatitis B and diabetes, was told that liquid had accumulated in his heart.
+This would have complicated a life-saving open-heart surgery, making it unlikely he would survive.

 “He did not want to die,” said Rosenberger.
 “The surgeon did not want to operate on him.
 It was weeks of back and forth.”